Last modified July 8, 2021

-There is no doubt that there are manufacturers that ensure to give a exceptional service, with a service quality aftermarket (selling your product at a price consistent with this service).
+There is no doubt that there are manufacturers that ensure a exceptional service, with a service quality aftermarket (selling your product at a price consistent with this service).

-But most of the time, we will not count on this quality service.
+But most of the time we will not have this quality service.